amaiorano/quaderoids/README.md

 For development, run `npm start` to start a local web server that watches and recompiles on the fly as source is changed.
 Navigate to http://localhost:4000 to play the game.

 For production, compile the project with `npm run build`.
 The files will be output to the `dist/` directory.

-## Play

-TODO: link to hosted version of the game here.

 ## Design